TWarczak/data_warz/content/home/blank.md

 ---
-# An instance of the Featured widget.
+# An instance of the Blank widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: blank